dEAduction/dEAduction/CONTRIBUTING.md

 ### Code documentation

-As you will see in this section, d∃∀duction's code documentation may be long to write and needs be maintained when the code is changed.
-But **Documentation is as essential as your code**.
-It may be never useful for the author but *will* be for any person discovering your code in order to maintain it understand it for their own needs.
+As will be shown in this section, the d∃∀duction's code documentation may be long to write and needs be maintained when the code is changed.
+But **the documentation is as essential as the code**.
+It might prove useless for the author but it is essential for any person discovering your code.
 As Guido said, *code is read much more often than it is written*.
-When writing documentation, you should always assume that the reader is not familiar with your code and has very few time and skill to understand it.
+When writing documentation, you should always assume that the reader is not familiar with your code and has very little time and skill to understand it.
 The writer should do most of the work, so that the reader can efficiently understand the essence and utility of your code in a single reading.
-Documentation should not only tell what a piece of code does, it *must* tell why it exists, why it is *necessary*, where it is used and how it is used (provide examples if necessary).
+Documentation should not only tell what a piece of code does, but also why it exists, why it is necessary, where it is used and how, and provide examples if necessary.

-#### Functions and methods signatures
+#### Function and method signatures

 All functions and methods *must* be [annotated](https://www.python.org/dev/peps/pep-3107/#syntax), using the